Reviews You Can Rely On

 Should You Buy the Amazon Basics 10-Cup Pitcher?

 If you want a simple, low-cost way to improve the taste and safety of your tap water, this pitcher is a solid choice.
-It's perfect for anyone who wants a budget-friendly option that's easy to fill and maintain, and it handles everyday contaminants like lead and PFNA well.
-However, it's not the best choice if you need serious filtration for health reasons.
+It's perfect for anyone who wants a budget-friendly option that's easy to fill and maintain, and it handles everyday contaminants like lead and PFNA reasonably well.
+However, it doesn't provide 100% removal of these contaminants.
+There are other filters that do reach a 100% removal rate, and one of these may be the best choice if you need serious filtration for health reasons.

 amazon basics 10-cup pitcher